knative/eventing/test/test_images/performance/README.md

 ### Workers

-You can specify the number of vegeta workers that perform requests with flag `workers`.
+You can specify the number of initial vegeta workers that perform requests with flag `workers`.